sourcegraph/amp.nvim/README.md

 ## Feature Ideas

+- Better reconnect: Nvim users are much more likely to reopen their IDE than JetBrains users.
+Because of that, we should check if we can automatically reconnect to an IDE in the same path that we had the last connection with.
 - When I ask Amp to show me a particular section of code, it would be nice if Amp could open that file and select the code for me.
 - Should we keep the code selection when moving between tab?
 Currently you can't switch to a split terminal if you don't want to loose the selection, i.e. making the built in terminal unfeasible for code selection.